 All along, I have been a very loyal supporter of MAS (Malaysian Airlines).
 If I could, I would do my best to book a flight with MAS because I have been largely impressed with their exceptional services.
 I have known some colleagues who have worked with MAS before and they carried their service mindset and professionalism into our organization.
 Each time a friend mentioned he/she wanted to travel, I would be promoting MAS airlines and urged them to buy tickets from MAS if it is on promotion.

 About 2 days before the return flight, I started to get puzzled because I did not receive any email from MAS for check-in.
 The night before the flight, with all the luggage packed, I decided to give MAS a call and got a huge shock.
-That MAS will cancel the return flight if the passenger failed to get into the first flight.
+That MAS will auto cancel the return flight without prior notification if the passenger failed to get into the first flight.

 I explained to the customer service offer that I was genuinely not aware the requirement and that other airlines does not seems to have that requirement.
 The customer service said if the passenger wishes to get on the return flight, she has to pay about 4500 baht service fee.
 The service fee itself is already higher than a new ticket which I could have bought from another airline.
 The staff was not emphatic and she basically keep repeating the same thing like a robot.
 The staff said I should have read the T&C carefully before I buy the tickets.
+Gosh, their site will auto time out a person if they failed to proceed so I wonder where do I find the time to go through each of the fine print.
 Subsequently she pass the call to her manager who basically just repeated what the first staff said and sounded irritated.